 We may sell additional shares of Class A common stock in subsequent public offerings.
 We may also issue additional shares of Class A common stock or convertible securities.
-After the completion of the IPO and taking into account the Preferred Stock Conversion, we will have outstanding shares of Class A common stock (or IPO is exercised in full).
-This number includes shares that we are selling in the IPO, and fully exercised, which may be resold immediately in the public market.
-Following the completion of the IPO, and assuming full exercise of the underwriters' option to purchase additional shares in the IPO, the Legacy Owners will own effect to the sale of any shares as contemplated pursuant to this prospectus) and of our total voting stock outstanding.
+After the completion of this offering and taking into account the Preferred Stock Conversion, we will have outstanding shares of Class A common stock (or shares of Class A common stock if the underwriters' option to purchase additional shares is exercised in full).
+This number includes shares of Class A common stock that may be issued as part of the Preferred Stock Conversion, shares that we are selling in this offering, and shares that we may sell in this offering if the underwriters' option to purchase additional shares is fully exercised, which may be resold immediately in the public market.
+Following the completion of this offering, and assuming full exercise of the underwriters' option to purchase additional shares, the Legacy Owners will own shares of our Class A common stock and shares of our Class V common stock, or approximately of our total voting stock outstanding.

-In connection with the IPO, we intend to file a registration statement with the SEC on Form S-8 providing for the registration of shares of our Class A common stock issued or reserved for issuance under our long term incentive plan.
+In connection with this offering, we intend to file a registration statement with the SEC on Form S-8 providing for the registration of shares of our Class A common stock issued or reserved for issuance under our long term incentive plan.
 Subject to the satisfaction of vesting conditions, the expiration of lock-up agreements and the requirements of Rule 144, shares registered under the registration statement on Form S-8 may be made available for resale immediately in the public market without restriction.